ropg/zfht/README.md

     request-xfr: AXFR 1.2.3.4 transferkey
 ```

 * Note that I don't really like using the network port for `nsd-control`.
 You have to create single-purpose keys, distribute them, there's an extra IP port exposed, meh.
 Everything works fine locally and without all this complexity if you set a named pipe as `control-interface`.
 For doing things on the secondary server, we'll use old trusted `ssh`.
-So on your primary nameserver, generate an ssh keypair for root with `ssh-keygen`, put the public key in `authorized_keys` on the secondary jail, `PermitRootLogin yes` in secondary's `sshd_config` and restart sshd there.
+So on your primary nameserver, generate an ssh keypair for root with `ssh-keygen`, put the public key in `authorized_keys` on the secondary jail, `PermitRootLogin yes` in secondary's `sshd_config` and restart `sshd` there.
 Test and add secondary to `known_hosts` on primary by logging into secondary from primary with `ssh root@5.6.7.8`.

-  * (Naturally it will all work perfectly well using the network-capabilities of `nsd-control`.
+  * (It will all work perfectly well using the network-capabilities of `nsd-control`.
 In that case just modify the scripts below accordingly.)

 * Back to our primary server.
 Create a directory `.zfht` under `master` and put the following three files in it: